The Ultimate Guide to Cooking a Perfect Beef Filet

 Roasted Vegetables: Asparagus, broccoli, Brussels sprouts, carrots, or even sweet potatoes, roasted until tender and slightly caramelized.

-Creamy Sides: Mashed potatoes or creamy polenta provide a comforting counterpoint to the richness of the filet.
+Creamy Sides: mashed potatoes or creamy polenta provide a comforting counterpoint to the richness of the filet.

 Fresh and Light: A simple green salad with a light vinaigrette brings a refreshing contrast to the rich flavors.